2800 words, short story

 Something thumped against the hull, and over the rail the new monkeys bounded, eager to teach.

 Gary Kloster is a writer, librarian, martial arts instructor, and stay-at-home father.
 Sometimes all in the same day, but seldom all at the same time.
-His work has appeared in Fantasy Magazine, Intergalactic Medicine Show, Baen's Universe and Writers of the Future 25.
+His short fiction has appeared in venues such as Apex, Clarkesworld, and Escape Pod.
+His first novel, Firesoul, is out now.